chombo-discharge/chombo-discharge/Convergence/Electrostatics2D/README.md

-## Convergence/Core/Poisson2D
+## Convergence/Electrostatics2D

-This example computes convergence rates for MFHelmholtzOp, a Helmholtz operator with support for discontinuous material coefficients.
+This example computes convergence rates for the Electrostatics physics module.
-The example uses a "coaxial cable" geometry with an embedded dielectric.
+The solution errors are computed by coarsening a numerical solution with a finer (2x) resolution.

 # Compilation